 The next time you encounter a short shot, take a second look and figure out which shot you should hit to take to give yourself the best chance of getting the ball close to the hole.

 Finally, to fine tune your pitching and chipping.
-Head over to our article on wedge bounce to make sure your clubs are optimized for the shot you’re trying to hit.
+Make sure to read our collection of short game drills.
+Then, head over to our article on wedge bounce to make sure your clubs are optimized for the shot you’re trying to hit.